Bellfalasch/frontend-forum/slides.md

 ## Accessibility Champions

-Most Oslo-teams now have these for Front-end and UX respectively.
+Most Oslo-teams now have champions, for Front-end and UX respectively.

 Plan for Denmark, Sweden and Bratislava is under construction.

 This is an added role.
 Each with this role will meet at regular intervals, and share experiences and learnings.

-They are not experts on a11y, neither am I, but with one single person per team to communicate, it will be easier to get the message across.
+They are not experts on a11y, neither am I, but with one single person per team to communicate, it will be easier to get moving.
 If they need help, it will be easier to assist.

 ---
 transition: slide-left